 In track tests, this vehicle was able to accelerate from zero to 60 mph in 7.7 seconds, which is quite good for a hybrid.
 You can also expect to get about 52 miles per gallon combined with 55 miles per gallon in the city and 49 miles per gallon on the highway on the lightweight LX and EX trim.
 However, the heavier Touring model gets about 48 miles per gallon combined with 51 miles per gallon in the city and 45 miles per gallon on the highway.6

-One of the biggest changes made to the 2021 Honda Insight is safety features.
+One of the biggest changes made to the new Honda Insight is safety features.
 Every model now comes standard with the Honda Sensing suite.
 The Honda Sensing technology is a cut above when it comes to innovative technology that will keep drivers and passengers safer during their daily travels.

 First is the Forward Collision Warning and Collision Mitigation Braking System.
 If another vehicle or obstacle is detected in your path, you will be alert to take evasive action.
 If not input is given from you, the system will trigger the emergency braking operation to help prevent a collision.
 This will slow the vehicle down drastically, and it can even bring the Insight to a complete stop if necessary.